HomeBusinessHow to Choose the Right Business Directory: A Checklist for SMBs

 4. Verify the directory doesn’t use cloaking or other deceptive SEO practices

-Directories that maintain strict NAP consistency help prevent the confusion that can arise when search engines encounter conflicting business information.
+Directories that keep strict NAP consistency help prevent the confusion that happens when search engines meet conflicting business information.

-NAP consistency across directories significantly impacts local SEO performance.
-When evaluating directories:
+NAP consistency across directories has a real effect on local SEO.
+When you evaluate directories:

 • Check if they display your full business name, address, and phone number